SeisComP/seiscomp/doc/base/concepts/configuration.rst

 The |scname| framework defines a common schema to read configuration parameters.
 This schema is used by all :ref:`SeisComP modules <concepts_modules>` with names starting with **sc**, e.g. `scautopick`.
-Other applications might be available as well such as third party applications which use other naming conventions.
+Other modules might be available as well such as third party modules which use other naming conventions.

-A way to discover an application that uses the |scname| configuration schema is to call it with ``--help``.
+A way to discover a module that uses the |scname| configuration schema is to call it with ``--help``.
 The first lines of a typical output look like
 this: